kentlouisetonino/config-neovim-lua/README.md

 H   : Move to top of screen.
 M   : Move to middle of screen.
 L   : Move to bottom of screen.
+G   : Move the cursor at the bottom of the page.

 e   : Jump forwards to the end of a word.
 E   : Jump forwards to the end of a word (Words can contain punctuation).